Bible Reading: John 2:13-17

 The Lord disciplines those he loves, and he punishes those he accepts as his children.
 Hebrews 12:6

-CHECK ANY statements that say what true agape love looks like:
+Now that you have that down pat, vote “yup!” by checking any statements that describe what true agape love looks like:

-_____ Lie down in the doorway at school on a rainy day so people can clean their shoes on you.
+□ You lie down in the doorway at school or work on a snowy day so people can wipe their boots on you.

-Third, love can fail.
-You may remember from some wedding sermon the 1 Corinthians 13:8 phrase “Love never fails” (NIV).
-Actually, the right translation is “Love will last forever.”
-The sad truth is this: Not everyone is won over by love.
-God loves unbelievers unendingly, but the reality of hell says untold numbers choose to spend eternity there.
+Love can fail.
+You may remember from some wedding sermon the 1 Corinthians 13:8 phrase, “Love never fails” (NIV).
+Actually, the right way to translate that is, “Love will last forever.”
+The sad truth is this: While God’s love is perfect, humans do not perfectly show that love.